rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 - Explore other types of import, such as Network and SNMP discovery.
 - Explore Netbox to view and manage the network inventory.
 - Modify the topology as needed (in future custom versions).
-- Consult the configurations imported by the agent.
+- Consult the settings imported by the agent.
 ---

 ### :fontawesome-solid-paintbrush: 9.
 Conclusion

-✅ Done!
-Now you know how to use the Diode components to import your own network into Netbox, so you can also, through Netreplica, generate your own Digital Twin!.
+✅ Ready!
+Now you know how to use the Diode components to import your own network into Netbox, so you can also generate your own Digital Twin through Netreplica!